Deconstructing Decentralized Exchanges

 Off-chain order books are order books that are hosted by a centralized entity outside of a distributed ledger.
 The centralized entity helps parties discover other parties who make offers on the asset and can restrict access to view or submit to the order book.

 The practicality of using an on-chain or off-chain order book depends significantly on the performance of the chain.
 Decentralized exchanges normally do not employ on-chain order books given that every order and adjustment to an on-chain order book would require an update to the blockchain, thereby incurring transaction fees and wait time.
 On certain chains, transaction fees are negligible and wait times are on the order of seconds.
 Under these circumstances, an on-chain order book is practical to use for moderate volumes of intermittent orders.
-Comparatively, on the Ethereum blockchain, transaction fees are non-negligible and wait times are on the order of minutes.
+Comparatively, on the Ethereum blockchain, transaction fees are non-negligible and wait times are on the order of minutes.25 Using an Ethereum on-chain order book would likely incur expensive transaction fees and debilitating wait times.
+For this reason, four of the most prominent decentralized exchanges in Ethereum—0x, AirSwap, EtherDelta, and IDEX—employ off-chain order books.
+As of October 2018, 0x, AirSwap, EtherDelta, and IDEX support ERC-20 tokens.

 In the 0x ecosystem, entities called “Relayers” host, manage, and publish off-chain order books.
 Makers will submit buy and sell orders directly to a Relayer, and the Relayer will aggregate all received orders into its order book.
 Takers discover Makers’ orders by querying the Relayer’s order books.
 Upon finding a suitable order, a Taker will fill the order by submitting information pursuant to the 0x protocol to the 0x exchange contract on the Ethereum blockchain.
 Given that all Relayers use the 0x protocol for settlement, a Relayer may choose to share its order books with other Relayers, thereby unlocking thicker order books and greater liquidity.26